 It is imperative to determine how the new company or companies will manage domains, as the primary domain is a company’s face to the world.
 An M&A event causes turmoil, leading to uncertainty for employees and customers alike.
 A cohesive message, sent by a well-planned domain change if required, will help to maintain communication with internal and external customers and ease concerns during a time of change.

 The IT department should work with senior executives to determine the correct domain path.
 Will a new domain be required?
 Will the two companies be merged into a single domain, or will they maintain a separate presence?
 The complexity of resolving domain issues depends largely upon the level of integration each entity had with the prior domain and should be resolved and a plan put in place as soon as possible.

 Working with the legal and compliance departments of all parties, the IT department should determine whether there are any government or industry regulations that need to be addressed during the transition.
 The team should work together to decide how to manage regulatory issues moving forward.

 This is also a good time to address a Transition Services Agreement (TSA), as well as determine whether any deadlines or milestones should be factored into the integration plans.

-Finally, the IT department should take stock of how infrastructure is currently managed by both parties, and how it can either be integrated or outsourced to provide a seamless change over for all entities.
+Finally, the IT department should take stock of how both parties currently manage infrastructure and how it can either be integrated or outsourced to provide a seamless changeover for all entities.
 Considerations include whether the infrastructure is an area of expertise at either company or if the infrastructure is outsourced.
-A detailed conversation should include whether it makes practical and financial sense to maintain infrastructure internally, or if outsourcing to a third-party with infrastructure expertise in IT support services is a better option.
+A detailed conversation should include whether it makes practical and financial sense to maintain infrastructure internally or if outsourcing to a third-party with infrastructure expertise in IT support services is a better option.
 Once a course is determined, planning can begin.